Twenty-Three Years in a Sentence

 I was a man who once lived in an old wooden hut.
 A dark, stormy night was my entire world.
 I remember the torrential rain, the wind that never settled.
 That was all my world was in the beginning—noise and movement—the taste of rain and the sense that something was about to happen, even when nothing ever did.
 I lived there as if outside of time.
 It was the only reality I knew.

 Yet I am still standing there, soaked.
 You think you erased it.
 But I remember what you cut.
-Why is it I feel everything you write?
+And I felt everything that came after.

 Then you gave me something precious.
+And then came Lucy.
 It started with this one line:

 “He was waiting for his love to return, his beautiful bride of six years…”